Ciao, welcome back to my blog!

 Today's post will be about my recent flat move and how I would like to decorate it.

 A few weeks ago, while I was in the middle of my wardrobe changeover, I might have mentioned that I was on a hunt for a new flat.

-It took us a few months to find the right one but at the beginning of October we saw a nice one that had more or less everything we needed and wanted.
+It took us a few months to find the right flat, but at the beginning of October, we saw a nice one that had everything we needed and wanted.

-The other very important thing is that we wouldn't like living in big buildings, so houses only with no more than 3 floors.
+The other crucial factor was that we wouldn't like living in big buildings, so houses only with no more than 3 floors.

-Also, we cook every day, hence a practical kitchen separated from the living room was an essential point.
+Also, we cook every day, hence a practical kitchen separated from the living room was another vital point.

-Speaking of which, we were looking to find a house with a spacious living room so that my boyfriend and I both could have our own creative spot.
+Speaking of which, we were looking to find a house with a spacious living room so that my boyfriend and I both could have our own creative spots.

 Last but not least: the budget.

-After some disappointing viewings we finally found what we were looking for.
+After several disappointing viewings, we finally found what we were looking for.
 We made an offer to the agency and they approved it straight away.
 We were super excited but the worst part had to come yet.

-As we found the flat we liked at the beginning of October and our term with the previous landlord was in February, we had to find replacement tenants in order to leave without paying 500 pound each of fees, plus the rent until the agency would have found new tenants.
-Considering that for the flat above ours they took more or less 2 months for the agency to find new tenants, we couldn't risk to dilapidate a small fortune.
+As we found the flat we liked at the beginning of October and our term with the previous landlord was in February, we had to find replacement tenants to leave without paying 1000£ of fees, plus the monthly rent until the agency would have found new tenants.
+Considering that for the flat above ours it took more or less 2 months for the agency to find new tenants, we couldn't risk to dilapidated a small fortune.

-As the old flat is well kept, bright and modern, we were sure to find someone quickly.
-We then posted immediately an ad on Open rent and Gumtree (you have to be a proper landlord to post on Rightmove...annoying).
+As the old flat was well kept, bright and modern, we were sure to find someone quickly.
+We then posted an ad on Open rent and Gumtree (annoying fact: only landlords can post on Rightmove).

-Luckily, the very last week we found a couple who took our place.
+Luckily, the very last week we found a couple that was willing to take our place.

-It was not over yet:the agencies made the whole experience was quite a nightmare, starting from the paperwork to check and review before signing, the references process, and so on.
+But the challenge was not over yet: the agency made the whole experience quite an absolute torment, starting from the paperwork to check and review before signing, the references process, and so on.

-Cherry on top: on the move date there was a misunderstanding with the old agency so the deposit inspection came in the morning while we just started so we had to stop and reschedule it for the afternoon, including the professional cleaning service.
+The cherry on top: on the move date there was a misunderstanding with the old agency.
+The deposit inspector came in the morning while we just started the move so we had to stop and reschedule it for the afternoon, including the professional cleaning service we booked.

-We had to hurry and finish the move all in a day as I only had a day off available and the new tenants wanted to enter the same day.
-Mastering a real life Tetrix game.
+We had to hurry and finish the move all in a day as I only had a day available and the new tenants wanted to enter the same day.
+Mastering a real-life Tetrix game.

 Of course, at the end of it, I was absolutely knackered.
-After 10 days, I still am.
+10 days after it, I still am.

 The new flat is lovely.
-It is a different style, less open spaced and modern but I like it so much!
-It is cosy and it feels more home.
+It is a different style, it is less modern but it is cosy and it feels more like home.

 Now I can fully enjoy the part of redecorating!